Explore the story of the North East with this flexible online course that can also help you qualify as an official tourist guide.

 This is an always-on course.
 Your learning materials are available to you online, 24/7.
 This means you’re free to set your own hours and dip in and study when it suits you.

 Once you’ve enrolled, you’ll have 12 months to complete the course at your own pace.

-As a guide, investing approximately 5-7 hours per week means you should complete the course within 3 months.
+As a guide, investing around five to seven hours per week means you should complete the course within three months.

 We provide a wide range of services to support you in your studies and beyond: